Front Mission 4: Development

-On August 6, 2003, Square Enix revealed plans to develop a new Front Mission series.
-In December 2003, Square Enix showed off video of the game alongside Front Mission Online at Jump Fest.
-In February 2004, a North American release was announced alongside Star Ocean 3 for a June release.
-In March 2004, registers users of PlayOnline were given access to a free demo of the game.
-The game was put on display at E3 in May 2004, with the games director Toshiro Tsuchida explaining the plot and new features including voice chat.
-The game featured only English voiceover, and had in Japan was subtitled.
-The North American release of the game featured some cosmetic changes, such as the change of the USN to the UCS and the German Maltese cross roundel on the Bundeswehr units changed to a simple black X emblem.
+On August 6, 2003, Square Enix revealed plans to develop a new entry in the Front Mission series.
+In December 2003, Square Enix showed a video of the game alongside Front Mission Online at Jump Fest.
+In February 2004, Square Enix announced a June release for North America.
+In March 2004, registered users of PlayOnline were given a free demo of the game.
+The game was shown at E3 in May 2004, with the game's director Toshiro Tsuchida explaining the plot and new features.
+The game is fully voiced in English, even in the Japanese version.
+The North American release of the game featured some cosmetic changes, such as changing the USN name to the UCS and the German Maltese cross roundel on the Bundeswehr units were changed to a simple black "X" emblem.

 Soundtrack

 The soundtrack was composed by Hidenori Iwasaki, with some tracks contributed by Ryo Yamazaki.
 The game was Iwasaki's first as a composer, as he had previously only worked as a synthesizer programmer.
 The music has been described as very different from the "very abstract and heavy" music of the previous game, and much more similar to the music of the first game with an emphasis on melody as well as light and thematic elements.
 The soundtrack also incorporates "South American"-style elements, with the use of pan flutes and tribal percussion.
 The music from the game was bundled with music from the remake of the first, Front Mission 1st, and the album was titled Front Mission 4 plus 1st Original Soundtrack.
 It was released by Square Enix on May 10, 2004.
 The four-disc album has two discs devoted to each game, and has 97 tracks.
 It is 3:24:24 long, and has catalog numbers of SQEX-10021~4.
 The album was well received by Ben Schweitzer of RPGFan.
 Preferring the Front Mission 4 tracks to the 1st tracks, he complimented the album as "impressive", especially given that it was the "first work of a promising new composer".
 While he did not feel that all of the tracks were of consistent quality, he said that none of them were "bad" and that the more "atmospheric" tracks stood out as particularly noteworthy.
 Reviewers from Square Enix Music Online had similar praises and criticisms, calling it "not the most diverse or consistent of Front Mission scores" but still "highly worthy"; they also noted the atmospheric tracks as worthy of note.